Violin, Cello, Ukulele, Guitar, Voice

 Jessie Taylor, a Virginia Beach native, has been performing since she started playing violin in 1992.
 Her participation in elementary, middle and high school orchestra helped develop a platform for regular performances through school recitals, All-City orchestra, Junior and Senior Regionals, Solo & Ensemble, a short stint of playing with the symphony at the age of 13, plus many other opportunities.
 Following high school, Jessie made her way into the local Virginia Beach music scene, playing with bands and for weddings.
 In 2007, she moved to San Diego and started establishing herself in the music scene there.
-While in San Diego, Jessie had the opportunity to play with Stepping Feet, a Dave Matthews Cover Band, amongst other local bands within San Diego.
+While in San Diego, Jessie had the opportunity to play with a Dave Matthews Cover Band called Stepping Feet, a country rock band called the Clay Colton band, and helped with a handful of recording projects for local San Diego musicians.
 Alongside playing with other musicians, Jessie also performed with her own band.
 They performed a mixture of originals and cover tunes.
 In 2011, Jessie and her husband moved to Hatteras Island.
 While on Hatteras, Jessie collaborated with her husband and a few of the local musicians to create Lady J & the Jives, which played from 2013-2014.
-Aside from Lady J & the Jives, Jessie played weekly gigs throughout the summer seasons, as well as weddings and special events.
-Now, she is residing back in Virginia Beach with the hopes of rekindling that fire of performing in her hometown.
+Currently, Jessie solely plays weddings and special events, teaches and is part time session musician with a couple of local Virginia Beach artists.

 Jessie Taylor started teaching violin in 2001 and has continued to teach, off & on, since then.
 Her most recent achievement was starting up & running Cape Hatteras Music Academy (CHMA) from 2015-2017.
 Jessie offered violin, ukulele, singing, guitar and cello lessons through CHMA, along with group children’s classes for 8 month olds up to 6 year olds.
-She got certified to teach the Music Rhapsody curriculum for the group children’s classes, which incorporated the use of a 42 inch gathering drum, puppets, visuals, xylophones and glockenspiels.
-Each child would have their own instrument kit as well, using different instruments for each activity.
-The songs used were easy to learn and encouraged learning music from a very young age.
+She is certified to teach the Music Rhapsody curriculum specifically for group childrens classes, which incorporated the use of a 42 inch gathering drum, puppets, visuals, xylophones and glockenspiels.
+Each child has their own instrument kit as well, using different instruments for each activity.
+The songs used are easy to learn and encourage learning music at a very young age.